steevenakintilo/pong_py/README.md

 # pong_py
-To download the game just click on code then download link.
+To download the game just click on code then download ZIP.

 Pong game made in pygame with 3 Game modes:
 Human vs Human